chitti239/E-commerce-follow-along/README.md

 - created product page for dynaminc presentation according to user mail.
 - created backend for specific user products.

+## Milestone 13

+- Created Product update enpoint for updatind process.
+- Created Form for updating data in frontend and also created auto-fill function.

 This project aims to provide a full-featured e-commerce solution while enhancing your skills in web development, database management, and user interaction using the MERN stack.